kulics/koral/book-en/basic-grammar.md

 For more details on namespaces, please see [Namespace](namespace.md)

 ## Main Entry
 We need to define a main entry to let the program know where to start.
-The main entry is declared with a fixed statement `main () {}` and must be valid at the top level of the namespace.
+The main entry is declared with a function `Main ()->() {}` and must be valid at the top level of the namespace.
+Depending on the target platform, the main entry may be declared differently, and the main function of C# is used here by default.

 E.g:
 ```